TEALSK12/2nd-semester-introduction-to-computer-science/associated_reading_207.md

 #The while statement
 Computers are often used to automate repetitive tasks.
 Repeating identical or similar tasks without making errors is something that computers do well and people do poorly.

- Here is a countdown that uses a while statement:
+Here is an example countdown snippet that uses a while statement:
 ```
 while n > 0:
     print n